corpbob/openshift_istio_ansible/README.md

 # How to setup Istio 1.0.2 on your OKD 3.10 cluster

 ## Pre-requisites
-- An OKD 3.10 cluster
+- An OKD 3.10 all-in-one-cluster.
+Have not tested with 3.11
-- Create a user called istio that is able to sudo without a password.
 - ansible 2.4.3.0 or later
+- ansible connection is local
+- ansible user is root
+- files will be downloaded in /root
+- docker binary is in /bin/docker
 - siege load testing tool https://github.com/JoeDog/siege
   which you can install in Mac using